simple-machines/sbt-kafka-compose-example/README.md

 Refer to IntegrationTest in `it` folder to see the integration test.
 Refer to build.sbt and plugins.sbt on how to configure sbt-kafka-compose.

+# Troubleshooting
+Explicitly try `sbt kafkaComposeDown` and then start `sbt kafkaComposeIntegrationTest`